tomdiggle/tomdiggle.com/source/_posts/2014-12-08-data-persistence-with-nscoding-in-swift.markdown

 To save data call `saveData(data: AnyObject, directory: NSSearchPathDirectory, filename: String)` and to load data call `loadDataFromDirectory(directory: NSSearchPathDirectory, filename: String)` methods.

-The data persistence class is below but if you want to make changes it is also available as a [GitHub Gist](https://gist.github.com/tomdiggle/75906f60a485affaabd2).
+The data persistence class is below, if you want to make changes it is also available as a [GitHub Gist](https://gist.github.com/tomdiggle/75906f60a485affaabd2).

 ~~~ swift
 import Foundation